Police identify man killed in I-64 shooting

 According to police, the shooting took place Saturday, June 2, just before 2:40 p.m. on westbound I-64 at Clayton Avenue.

-Police found the victim, identified as 29-year-old French Eric Nelson, in the driver’s seat of a red Mercedes Benz SUV with a gunshot wound to the chest.
+Police found the victim, identified as 29-year-old Frencheric Nelson, in the driver’s seat of a red Mercedes Benz SUV with a gunshot wound to the chest.
 He was pronounced dead at the scene.

 Anyone with information on the shooting is asked to contact CrimeStoppers at 866-371-TIPS.